-The information in this catalog applies to the academic year 2020-2021 and is accurate and current, to the best of our knowledge, at the time of printing.
-The College reserves the right to change policy, programs, and courses of study and other matters described in the catalog without prior notice.
-Thus, the provisions of this catalog are not to be regarded as an irrevocable contract between the College and the student.
+The information in this catalog applies to the academic year 2021-2022 and is accurate and current, to the best of our knowledge, at the time of printing.
+The University reserves the right to change policy, programs, and courses of study and other matters described in the catalog without prior notice.
+Thus, the provisions of this catalog are not to be regarded as an irrevocable contract between the University and the student.

-Copyright 2021 by Bluefield College
+Copyright 2021 by Bluefield University

-About Bluefield College
+About Bluefield University

-The vision of Bluefield College is to graduate servant leaders who understand their life calling and transform the world.
-The College was founded in 1922 as a two-year college in Bluefield, Virginia, and today has grown to a Master's level, liberal arts-oriented college.
+The vision of Bluefield University is to graduate servant leaders who understand their life calling and transform the world.
+The University was founded in 1922 as a two-year college in Bluefield, Virginia, and today has grown to a Master's level, liberal arts-oriented University.
 Located in a region full of history, activity and stunning natural beauty, the main campus sits on 80 acres in the Appalachian Mountains with vistas of East River Mountain as a backdrop for the college community.
-The College also offers associate and bachelor level programs that are fully online.
+The University also offers associate and bachelor level programs that are fully online.

-The College offers a challenging and invigorating learning environment with 25 undergraduate major fields of study, along with 24 minors, an associate in general studies degree, and five Master's programs.
+The University offers a challenging and invigorating learning environment with 25 undergraduate major fields of study, along with 24 minors, multiple associates degrees, and five Master's programs.
 This community of dedicated scholars seeks to provide a strong liberal arts education in a nurturing, diverse Christian environment with opportunities for growth of mind, body, and spirit.